Anarcroth/ansible-setups/README.md

 The `XWiki`'s are installed via a compact distribution, that contains all of the `tomcat8` and `pgsql` dependecies.

+*Step0* - was to go over the [XWiki Installation](http://www.xwiki.org/xwiki/bin/view/Documentation/AdminGuide/Installation/) page and manually install one such `XWiki` on one server.
+Using the `.deb` package, this was relatively easy.

-*Step1* - was to create a basic *one-time* shell script (`install_xwiki.sh`) that would do the job on a basic setup. \
+*Step1* - was to create a basic *one-time* shell script (`install_xwiki.sh`) that would do the job on a basic setup.

 *Step2* - was to go by intuition and re-write the script line-by-line into an `ansible` playbook.
 In reality this turned out better than expected.
-It worked. \
+It worked.

 *Step3* - was to fix all of the mistakes, warnings, and unnecessary code from the playbook.
-This made it more in the spirit of `ansible` and also I got the chance to spend some time with their documentation. \
+This made it more in the spirit of `ansible` and also I got the chance to spend some time with their documentation.

 ## Bonus(es)